wp-plugins/dilmot-live-qa-chats/readme.txt

 = Does this plugin change the stream published in my Dilmot account page? =

-No. The plugin works independently and your Dilmot page will still display the Q&A stream as usual.
+No. The plugin works independently and your Dilmot page will still display the live stream as usual.

 = What information is stored in my WordPress site? =